-Does Your Company Have A Strategy for Replacing Legacy Systems?
+Does Your Practice Have A Strategy for Replacing Legacy Systems?

 The question of what to do with legacy hardware and software is becoming a challenge for the Healthcare Industry.
 The good news is, you have options.
 The key to making the best decision for your Hospital or Medical Practice is to get educated on available options.